blipjoy/lovelydrive/README.md

 * Prefer duplicate code over reusable functions (better zip compression)
 * Code order matters (try to reduce entropy)
 * Sometimes more is less (use eg. vec4 everywhere instead of multiple data types, even smaller sizes)

+### WebGL and WebAudio

+That's it folks!
+That's the secret.
+Just use WebGL and WebAudio.
+All of your dreams will come true.

 ### Fractals